Intensive Text Study

 Above all, RRC is a caring community.
 You can look forward to personal attention and mentoring support as you develop learning goals, create your rabbinical identity and formulate your personal vision for the rabbinate.
 In addition to learning within a close-knit academic family, you will daven together, share Shabbat meals, dance and make music together, lend a helping hand when someone is sick, and support each other through the challenges, joys and woes of five to six years of intensive study.

 We celebrate the unique life experiences that each person brings.
 Our students come from across the country and around the world.
-They are diverse in age, religious upbringing, prior professional and academic paths, and desired rabbinic career.
+They are diverse in age, sexual orientation, gender identity, religious upbringing, prior professional and academic paths, and desired rabbinic career.
 This diversity deepens and enriches learning and personal growth at RRC.

 4. Dynamic Social Justice and Multifaith Programs